lluisalemanypuig/chesspebase/web/README.md

 - where it is black to move.
 - (unchecked boxes are not used to search for positions).

-In the screenshot it can be seen that there are 25.307 such positions.
+In the screenshot it can be seen that there are 25.307 such positions of 5.009.706 _unique_ positions in the lichess database (downloaded May 2025).

 ![Screenshot of a query](figures/web_query_view.png)

+(Note: the May 2025 lichess database contained, at the time of writing, a total of 5.037.439 of which 5.009.706 are unique).

 ## Compile the client code